New York. Chicago. Detroit. Berlin. Cities immortalized by the music they gave birth to, forever synonymous with Disco, House, Techno, and Hip-Hop.

 Concept

-”Pressure Makes Diamonds” is the story of a community — not of an outsider, a journalist, or a foreign visitor.
+”Pressure Makes Diamonds” is the story of a community — not of an outsider, a foreign visitor, or a typical journalist.

 What that means is the words of the community – not the author’s – that tell the story.